Rojé Stona: Athletics

 He won gold in the discus at the 2019 NACAC U23 Championships in Mexico.
 He won silver in the discus at the 2019 NACAC U23 Championships behind compatriot Kai Chang.

 He qualified for the final of the discus at the 2022 Commonwealth Games in Birmingham, finishing sixth overall.
 He was runner-up to Turner Washington in the discus at the 2024 NCAA Division I Indoor Track and Field Championships in Austin, Texas in June 2023.

 He competed in the men's discus at the 2023 World Athletics Championships in Budapest and threw 62.57 metres.

 In April 2024, Stona achieved the qualifying mark for the discus at the 2024 Summer Olympics in finishing second at the Oklahoma Throws Series World Invitational, with a personal best distance of 69.05m.
 He then won the discus throw at the LA Grand Prix in May 2024 with a throw of 66.93 metres.
 In July 2024, he was officially selected for the Jamaican team at the 2024 Summer Olympics.

 In the Paris 2024 Olympics, Stona clinched the gold medal in the men's discus throw.
 He set a new personal best and an Olympic record with a throw of 70.00 meters in the 4th round, surpassing silver medalist Mykolas Alekna, who had broken his father Virgilijus Alekna's 20-year Olympic record just minutes earlier with a throw of 69.97 meters.
 This victory was the first Olympic gold medal for Jamaica in a throwing event, and the second Olympic medal overall, after Rajindra Campbell's bronze in the shot put event three days before.
 It was also Jamaica's only gold medal at the Paris 2024 Olympics.

 He competed in Stockholm at the 2025 BAUHAUS-galan event, part of the 2025 Diamond League, in June 2025 placing sixth overall.
 He placed third at the Diamond League Final in Zurich on 28 August.

+In June 2025, it was announced that Stona was switching allegiance from Jamaica to Turkey, alongside fellow athlete Rajindra Campbell.
+As a result, both athletes did not compete at the 2025 World Athletics Championships. Önder Özbilen, the team coordinator for Turkey's Olympic athletics team, confirmed the decision in March 2026.
+The applications were declined by World Athletics in April 2026 as "inconsistent with the core principles of the regulations".

+On 9 April 2026, he threw a new discus personal best of 70.66 metres in Ramona, Oklahoma.
+On 4 July, Stona threw 67.42m for a third place finish at the 2026 Prefontaine Classic.
+At the 2026 Diamond League Final in Brussels on 4 September, Stona was third in the discus throw.